kyma-project/istio/docs/contributor/04-10-technical-design.md

 The component also detects changes in the `numTrustedProxies` configuration and restarts the Istio Ingress Gateway accordingly.
 Whenever a change in the `numTrustedProxies` configuration is detected, the Pods in the `istio-system/istio-ingressgateway` deployment are restarted.

-### IngressGatewayReconciler

-The IngressGatewayReconciler component is responsible for restarting Istio Ingress Gateway.
-The component consumes a list of [Restart Predicates](#restart-predicates) that specify when the Ingress Gateway should be restarted.
-To understand the reasons for the predicates, refer to the [Architecture Decision Record](https://github.com/kyma-project/istio/issues/278).

 ### Istio ResourcesReconciliation

 Istio ResourcesReconciliation is a component responsible for applying resources dependent on Istio, such as VirtualService or EnvoyFilter, and ensuring that the state of the Istio service mesh is configured correctly based on those resources.